 With respect to the PEP awards, these amounts represent the value based on the target performance as of the grant date.
 As discussed in the Compensation Discussion and Analysis, two thirds, or 66.7%, of the PEP2022 awards are subject to performance conditions (ROIC and Adjusted EPS Growth) and one third, or 33.3%, are subject to a market condition (Relative TSR).
-The value of the financial metrics portion (66.7%) of the PEP2022 awards based on maximum performance is as follows: Mr. Rudd - \$4,622,436 (46,410 PEP2022 granted $\times$ 66.7% $\times$ \$74.70 grant price $\times$ 200% maximum payout), Mr. Kapoor - \$1,400,077 (14,057 PEP2022 granted $\times$ 66.7% $\times$ \$74.70 grant price $\times$ 200% maximum payout), Mr. Gan - \$960,044 (9,639 PEP2022 granted $\times$ 66.7% $\times$ \$74.70 grant price $\times$ 200% maximum payout), and Mr. Battley - \$600,090 (6,025 PEP2022 granted $\times$ 66.7% $\times$ \$74.70 grant price $\times$ 200% maximum payout), PEP2022 awards cliff vest after a three-year performance period based on cumulative performance against performance goals and continued employment over that period (except in the case of certain qualifying terminations).
-RSU awards cliff vest on the third anniversary of the grant terminations).
+The value of the financial metrics portion (66.7%) of the PEP2022 awards based on maximum performance is as follows: Mr. Rudd - \$4,622,436 (46,410 PEP2022 granted \times 66.7% \times \$74.70 grant price \times 200% maximum payout), Mr. Kapoor - \$1,400,077 (14,057 PEP2022 granted \times 66.7% \times \$74.70 grant price \times 200% maximum payout), Ms. Poloni - \$1,520,095 (15,262 PEP2022 granted \times 66.7% \times \$74.70 grant price \times 200% maximum payout), Mr. Gan - \$960,044 (9,639 PEP2022 granted \times 66.7% \times \$74.70 grant price \times 200% maximum payout), and Mr. Battley - \$600,090 (6,025 PEP2022 granted \times 66.7% \times \$74.70 grant price \times 200% maximum payout), epidot except a three-year performance period based on cumulative performance against performance goals and continued employment over that period (except in the case of certain qualifying terminations).
+RSU awards cliff vest on the third anniversary of the grant date, subject to continued employment through the applicable vesting date (except in the case of certain qualifying terminations).

-The "Grants of Plan-Based Awards for Fiscal Year 2022," "Outstanding Equity Awards for Fiscal Year End 2022" and the "Option Exercises and Stock Vested for Fiscal Year 2022" tables include additional information with respect to all awards outstanding as of September 30, 2022.
+The "GRANTS OF PLAN-BASED AWARDS FOR FISCAL YEAR 2022," "OUTSTANDING EQUITY AWARDS FOR FISCAL YEAR END 2022" and the "OPTION EXERCISES AND STOCK VESTED FOR FISCAL YEAR 2022" tables include additional information with respect to all awards outstanding as of September 30, 2022.

 - (3) These amounts represent the annual bonus/short term incentive compensation earned by the NEOs in their respective fiscal years.
-See "Compensation Discussion and Analysis 2022 Elements of our Named Executive Compensation" for a description of this short-term incentive program.
+See "Compensation Discussion and Analysis - 2022 Elements of our Named Executive Compensation" for a description of this short-term incentive program.
 These figures include any amounts deferred under the Company's qualified defined contribution and nonqualified deferred compensation plan. - (4) This amount represents the one-time performance stock option award granted to Mr. Rudd upon his promotion to CEO.
 The performance stock option is subject to both service and stock price vesting conditions, which must each be satisfied for the option to become vested as to the underlying shares.
 As of December 2022, the stock price vesting condition has been satisfied for the entirety of the options grant. - (5) This amount includes a Company match in the AECOM Retirement and Savings Plan ("RSP"), executive life insurance premiums, executive physical costs, \$68,220 in air charter travel costs, \$70,286 in membership dues, and \$128,059 in relocation expenses.
 Costs related to relocation arise from the move of the Company's CEO in connection with the shift in corporate headquarters from Los Angeles, CA to Dallas, TX. - (6) This amount includes executive life insurance premiums, executive physical costs and membership dues. - (7) This amount includes executive physical costs and Australian superannuation payments. - (8) This amount includes a Company match in the AECOM Retirement and Savings Plan ("RSP"), executive life insurance premiums, Company-paid parking, and Company-paid charitable match. - (9) This amount includes Australian superannuation payments.